Robin Lee Graham

 Robin Lee Graham (born March 5, 1949) is an American sailor.
 He set out to sail around the world alone as a teenager in the summer of 1965.
-National Geographic magazine carried the story in installments (October 1968, April 1969, October 1970), and he co-wrote a book, titled Dove, detailing his journey.
+National Geographic magazine carried the story in installments (October 1968, April 1969, October 1970).

 At age sixteen, Graham sailed alone from California to Hawaii on July 21, 1965.
 He continued heading west in his 24-foot sloop.
 He was originally given two kittens for company (Joliette and Suzette), and kept two or three cats throughout the entire journey (ending his travels with Kili, Pooh, and Piglet).
 He married along the way and, after almost five years, ended his journey in Los Angeles.
 He and his wife, Patti Ratterree, briefly attended Stanford University, then settled in Montana.

 Graham's book about his voyage, Dove, was published in 1972.
-His voyage was depicted in a film, The Dove (1974).
+His voyage was depicted in a film, The Dove.
 A follow-up book, Home Is The Sailor, was published in 1983.

 The route

 Pacific leg

 After a shakedown cruise from San Pedro, California, to Hawaii, Dove left Ala Wai Harbor in Honolulu on September 14, 1965.
 Graham's first landfall was 14 days later at Fanning Island, a British-controlled atoll.
 His next planned stop was Pago Pago on the Island of Tutuila in American Samoa.
 A fierce squall dismasted Dove and left her unable to reach Pago Pago.
 Under jury rig, Dove set course for Apia on Upolu, Western Samoa.
 Five months later the repaired Dove sailed to Pago Pago to wait out the hurricane season.

 On May 1, 1966, Graham sailed Dove to the Vavaʻu Group in Tonga.
 On June 21, Dove sailed to Fiji: first to Fulanga in the Lau Group, then Kabara and then on to Suva in the Viti Levu Group.
 Dove next made its way through the Yasawa Group, including the Naviti, Waialailai, Waia, Nalawauki, Tavewa, and Yasawa islands.
-It was in Fiji that he met the future Patti Graham (born c.
+It was in Fiji that he met Patti Ratterree (born c.
 1944), a fellow American traveler who was "stopping to work at various places and living mainly by her wits."

 On October 22, Dove set sail for the New Hebrides, arriving at the capital, Port Vila, four days later.
 On November 20, Dove pulled into Honiara on Guadalcanal in the Solomon Islands.
 While in the Solomons, Robin visited Florida Island, Savo Island and Tulagi Island.
 After one of Doves slowest passages, landfall was made at Port Moresby, New Guinea on March 24, 1967.

 Dove left New Guinea on April 18 and arrived in Darwin, Australia on May 4.